 This overhaul included a change to the naming convention of your Kit Number.

-The current convention is that standard Kit Numbers are six characters.
+The current convention is that standard Kit Numbers are nine characters.
 The first two characters are random letters, followed by a seven-digit number.

 The (non-standard) Superkits are a little different.
 They start with two characters followed by six numbers.
 Each Superkit has “C1” appended to the end.